madmann91/bvh/README.md

 Those algorithms only require a bounding box and center for each primitive.

-### Optimization Algorithms
+### Optimization/Splitting Algorithms

-Additionally, the BVH structure can be further improved by running post-build optimizations.
+Additionally, the BVH structure can be further improved by running post-build optimizations, or pre-build triangle splitting.

  - `bvh::ParallelReinsertionOptimization`: An optimization that tries to re-insert BVH nodes in a way that minimizes the SAH (see _Parallel Reinsertion for Bounding Volume Hierarchy Optimization_, by D. Meister and J. Bittner).
 This can lead up to a 20% improvement in trace performance, at the cost of longer build times.
+ - `bvh::EdgeVolumeHeuristic`: A pre-build pass that splits triangles that are difficult to handle for BVH builders.
+Only really bad triangles are subdivided, which means that this pass is economical and fast.
+The subdivision is watertight, which guarantees that there will be no leak.
+See the paper _The Edge Volume Heuristic - Robust Triangle Subdivision for Improved BVH Performance_, by H. Dammertz and A. Keller.

 ### Traversal Algorithms